vfarcic/cncf-demo/manuscript/specialized-templates/README.md

 * **Radius** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **Score** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.
 * **PipeCD** has not yet been implemented.
 Please let us know (by opening an issue) if you would like to contribute the implementation.

+We'll continue the adventure soon.
+Until then, feel free to [destroy](../destroy/idp.md) what we created.